 Complete Blood Count (CBC)

 The complete blood count (CBC) is one of the most frequently ordered blood tests.
-To understand this test, it is important to know that blood consists of two major parts: plasma and cellular elements.
-The plasma is the part of the blood that is liquid which allows the blood to flow easily.
+It is essential to know that blood consists of two major parts: plasma and cellular elements.
+The plasma is the part of the blood that is liquid, which allows the blood to flow smoothly.
 The other part of the blood consists of blood cells.

-The major cells in the blood are white blood cells (WBC), red blood cells (RBC), and platelets.
-Each of these types of cells carries out specific and important functions.
+The blood cells are white blood cells (WBC), red blood cells (RBC), and platelets.
+Each of these types of cells carries out specific and vital functions.

 The complete blood count test measures the quantity of all the different types of cells in the blood.
 It also provides some valuable information on other parameters related to each type of blood cell.